Vlashious/natatnik/CONTENT/POGRAMMING LANGUAGES/C SHARP.md

 }
 ```
 ## Properties
+### Simple Properties
 Can be treated as "smart variables".
 Not only can you retrieve information from them, but you can also run functionality through them.
+To create them, you need a variable they're working with manually.
 ```c#
 private bool isGameOver = false;